danishshres/braineye/README.md

 ## Overview
 This project focuses on developing a **robust and scalable machine learning pipeline** to predict a person’s age from facial images.
 The pipeline is designed with considerations for **performance optimization** and potential **edge deployment**.
+Please download the html in the documentation folder and view it in the browser instead of just git repo !!
 ---

 ## Data Preparation and Analysis